 Why Is Friday the 13th Considered Unlucky?

-The reasons behind the superstition of this calendar date.
+These are the reasons behind the superstition about this calendar date—do you believe them?

 Humans have long used superstitions as a way of explaining everyday phenomena or to help bring them luck or avoid misfortune.
 And while we’ve grown out of many superstitions as a society, some—like Friday the 13th being unlucky—still remain.
-But the idea that there’s an entire day that is more prone to bad things happening than others didn’t come out of nowhere.
-Here’s the bizarre history and origin story behind Friday the 13th, as well as some of the science behind it.
-Find out the bizarre origins behind these 11 common superstitions.
+But the idea that there’s an entire day when bad things are more prone to happen didn’t come out of nowhere.
+So, why is Friday the 13th considered unlucky in the first place?
+Here’s the bizarre history, as well as some of the science behind it.

 The date may change our behavior

-Though there’s no science suggesting that Friday the 13th is actually unlucky, Kenneth Drinkwater, a parapsychologist at Manchester Metropolitan University in England told Live Science that people still alter their behavior when that date rolls around.
-For instance, he explains that people may change the way they drive on Friday the 13th—being extra cautious out of fear something bad will happen.
+Though there’s no science suggesting that Friday the 13th is actually unlucky, Kenneth Drinkwater, a parapsychologist at Manchester Metropolitan University in England, told Live Science that people still alter their behavior when that date rolls around.
+For instance, he explains that people may change the way they drive on Friday the 13th—being extra cautious out of fear that something bad will happen.
 But when you look at the occurrence of traffic accidents based on the date, they aren’t more frequent on Friday the 13th.
-That said, these 13 odd and bizarre real things happened on Friday the 13th.

 On the other side of that, if things do go wrong on Friday the 13th, it’s reassuring for people to think that they happened because of the date.
 It helps us feel more in control of situations.
-“Psychologically, superstitions arise from the desire to influence external events, decrease anxiety and reduce uncertainty,” Drinkwater told Live Science.
-Find out about celebrities with strange superstitions.
+“Psychologically, superstitions arise from the desire to influence external events, decrease anxiety, and reduce uncertainty,” Drinkwater told Live Science.

 Though the precise origins of Friday the 13th as a day of bad luck are unknown, we do know that we can trace them back to ancient Norse mythology.
 In his book Holiday Folklore, Phobias and Fun, Donald Dossey describes a Norse myth that involves a dinner party for 12 gods.
 The 13th god—the trickster god Loki—showed up uninvited, and to make matters worse, shot Balder, the god of joy and happiness.
 After that, people began growing suspicious of things related to the number 13.
 Find out the history behind other common superstitions.

 There’s a second story about a dinner involving 13 people that is also partially responsible for the Friday the 13th superstition.
 This was, of course, the Last Supper, in which 13 people ate together on the day before the Friday that Jesus was crucified.
-What’s more, is that the attendees were Jesus and his 12 apostles—including Judas, who ended up betraying him.
-Having 13 guests, and then Jesus being crucified on a Friday has led some to believe that Friday the 13th is bad luck.
+What’s more, the attendees were Jesus and his 12 apostles—including Judas, who ended up betraying Jesus.
+Having 13 guests at the Last Supper, then Jesus being crucified on a Friday, has led some to believe that Friday the 13th is bad luck.

 “When those two events come together, you are reenacting at least a portion of that terrible event,” Phil Stevens Jr., PhD, an associate professor of anthropology at the University at Buffalo, told TIME.
 “You are reestablishing two things that were connected to that terrible event.”
-Find out hidden messages in DaVinci’s The Last Supper and other famous paintings.
+Find out hidden messages in these famous paintings—including DaVinci’s The Last Supper.

 13 is considered an unlucky number

-In 1907, a writer named Thomas William Lawson published a book called Friday the 13th, in which an unethical stockbroker takes advantage of people’s belief in the superstition on that day to win big on the stock market.
+In 1907, a writer named Thomas William Lawson published a book called Friday, the Thirteenth, in which an unethical stockbroker takes advantage of people’s belief in the superstition on that day to win big on the stock market.
 This became known as “Wall Street hoodoo-day.”
-Though this was a work of fiction, it planted the idea of Friday the 13th being an unlucky day in people’s minds.
+Though this was a work of fiction, it planted in people’s minds the idea of Friday the 13th being an unlucky day.

 In the late 1800s, Capt.
 William Fowler, a well-known soldier, was fed up with all the mythology around Friday the 13th and decided to do something about it.
-Fowler created the Thirteen Club: a society of people who gathered together and specifically did activities meant to cause bad luck.
-For example, for their first gathering in 1881, they walked under ladders to a 13-seat table that was covered in spilled salt (also considered to be unlucky).
-Chester A. Arthur, Grover Cleveland, Benjamin Harrison, and Theodore Roosevelt were all members of the Thirteen Club.
-Find out secret quirks of all the U.S. presidents.
+Fowler created the Thirteen Club, a society of people who gathered together and specifically did activities meant to cause bad luck.
+For example, for their first gathering in 1881, they walked under ladders to a 13-seat table covered in spilled salt (also considered to be unlucky).
+Chester A. Arthur, Grover Cleveland, Benjamin Harrison and Theodore Roosevelt were all members of the Thirteen Club.

-While Lawson’s book was the original Friday the 13th pop culture moment, others followed.
-The most famous is likely the Friday the 13th movie franchise, which began in 1980, and eventually included everything from comic books to novellas to video games and other related merchandise.
+While Lawson’s book was the original Friday the 13th pop-culture moment, others followed.
+The most famous is likely the Friday the 13th horror movie franchise, which began in 1980 and eventually included everything from comic books to novellas to video games and other related merchandise.
 Today, there are a total of 12 Friday the 13th movies.
-Find out the horror movies that were inspired by true events.
-(Spoiler: Friday the 13th is not one of them.)

 Bad things have happened on Friday the 13th

-Some people point to all the negative occurrences on various Fridays the 13th throughout history as a way to prove that the day is unlucky.
-Examples include hundreds of Knights Templar being arrested in 1307, the bombing of Buckingham Palace in 1940, the murder of Kitty Genovese in Queens, New York (1964), the death of rapper Tupac Shakur (1996), and the wreck of the Costa Concordia cruise ship off the coast of Italy (2012).
+Some people point to all the negative occurrences on various Fridays the 13th throughout history as proof that the day is unlucky.
+Examples include hundreds of Knights Templar being arrested in 1307, the bombing of Buckingham Palace in 1940, the murder of Kitty Genovese in Queens, New York, in 1964, the death of rapper Tupac Shakur in 1996, and the wreck of the Costa Concordia cruise ship off the coast of Italy in 2012.
 Yes, those are all unfortunate incidents, but bad things happen every single day of the year, so this may not be the strongest argument.
-In fact, there are 11 days that are historically unluckier than Friday 13th.
+In fact, there are days that are historically unluckier than Friday the 13th.